-ENG102

-Accelerated Learning Program (ALP) for English Composition I
+ENG102 Accelerated Learning Program (ALP) for English Composition I

 This is a course devoted to improving the student's writing and critical reading.
 The ALP section of this course provides intensive instruction and practice in writing coherent paragraphs and essays for specific audiences.
 The course includes the process of drafting, revising, and editing.
 This section is part of an Accelerated Learning Program (ALP), which enables the student to complete ENG113 and ENG102 in the same semester.
 This program enables the student to develop writing skills more quickly than with the typical sequential approach to these classes.
 This course may only be taken concurrently with ENG113.
-(2 hours
+(2 hours)

-ENG113

-English Composition I
+ENG113 English Composition I

 A concentrated review of English grammar, with a focus on developing competence through expressive and explanatory writing of non-fiction prose, primarily within the context of the student's experiences.
 Provides experience in a variety of writing tasks, and includes strategies for discovering ideas, gathering information, planning and organizing, drafting, revising and editing.
-Offered on A, B, C or No Credit basis.
+Must attain a grade of C or better to allow enrollment in ENG123.
 (3 hours)

-ENG123

-English Composition II
+ENG123 English Composition II

 A focus on the development of competency in expository, evaluative, and persuasive essays, as well as in comprehending, evaluating and synthesizing information from various sources for research writing.
+Must attain a grade of C or better to graduate from Kansas Christian College.
 Prerequisite: ENG 113.
-Offered on A, B, C or No Credit basis only.
 (3 hours)

-ENG151-153: 161-163

-Publications
+ENG151, 152, 153, 161, 162, 163 Publications

-Academic credit will be given to students who are regular staff members of the campus yearbook or college webpaper.
+Academic credit will be given to students who are regular staff members of the campus yearbook.
 Includes experience in editing, proofreading, computer layout and design, planning, photography, and cropping pictures.
 Flexible credit.
 (1, 2 or 3 hours)

-ENL213

-Introduction to Literature
+ENL213 Introduction to Literature